jviotti/jsonbinpack-poc/docs/encoder/integer.markdown

 ### `ROOF_MULTIPLE_MIRROR_ENUM_VARINT`

-This encoding consists of a Base-128 little-endian variable-length unsigned integer that represents the maximal multiple that results in a value that is equal to or less than the `maximum` option (as discussed in [`BOUNDED_MULTIPLE_8BITS_ENUM_FIXED`](#bounded_multiple_8bits_enum_fixed)) minus the input value divided by the absolute multiple.
+This encoding consists of a Base-128 64-bit Little Endian variable-length unsigned integer that represents the maximal multiple that results in a value that is equal to or less than the `maximum` option (as discussed in [`BOUNDED_MULTIPLE_8BITS_ENUM_FIXED`](#bounded_multiple_8bits_enum_fixed)) minus the input value divided by the absolute multiple.